ascholerChemeketa/cs160Reader/_sources/DataRepresentation/FractionalValues.rst

 .. pseudo_h2:: Limits of Fractional Representation

-Say I ask you to make 0.6 using just 4 places to the right of the binary point (In base 10 we call . the **decimal point**.
+Say I ask you to make 0.6 using just 4 places to the right of the binary point (In base 10 we call '.' the **decimal point**.
 In base 2 it is the **binary point**.
 The generic term for it is **radix point**.)
-Try using this table and a calculator or some scratch paper and see what you come up with for a value for 0.6:
+Try using this table and a calculator or some scratch paper and see if you can figure out how to represent the value 0.6:

 .. rst-class:: place-values